SamSE3/dateParser/spaceShip_Test_Plan.md

 …

 #Non Testable aspects
-* crew related aspects (training selection ability)
+* any crew related aspects such as training, selection and ability

 #Test Produced documents
 * The specifics of each test, if those tests pass and the information and reason for their modification.